-Generally, is much more beautiful for those who want to hike in the island to explore the west and central area of the island, where the wildest and greener part is.
-Though being a small island, it has a maximum altitude of 1947m and offers many different types of hikes and difficulty.
+Generally, it’s much more beautiful for those who want to hike in the island, to explore the west and central area of the island, where the wildest and greener part is.
+Though being a small island, it has a maximum altitude of 1947m and offers many different types of walks and hiking trails with difficulty.

 From Cádiz and Huelva there are connections with Gran Canaria by boat with the following companies: Trasmediterranea and Naviera Armas

 The better option to take to fly to the island may vary depending from the place of departure.